Information design for the Amyloidosis Research Consortium — translating a complex protein misfold cascade into a patient-accessible 2-page leaflet.

 Context

-Brief: Design and illustrate a patient-facing educational leaflet on AA amyloidosis — a serious but underdiagnosed complication of chronic inflammation.
+Brief: Design and illustrate a patient-facing educational infosheet on AA amyloidosis — a serious but underdiagnosed complication of chronic inflammation.
 The audience: patients recently diagnosed, and their families.
 The constraint: the mechanism is genuinely complex, and the science cannot be simplified.

 AA amyloidosis happens when chronic inflammation causes the cells to overproduce a protein called SAA (serum amyloid A).
 Normally, SAA is broken down once inflammation resolves.
 In AA amyloidosis, a fragment — AA — breaks off and misfolds into insoluble fibrils that deposit progressively in the kidneys, liver, spleen, and gut.